nerfcats/pyunix-old/README.md

 # PYUNIX
-PYUNIX is a tiny kernel simulation program with a functional terminal and multiple kernel system calls
+PYUNIX is a tiny kernel simulation program with a functional terminal and multiple kernel system calls.
+It mimics and is basically an oversimplifed version of the Linux kernel, that you can run as a program itself.
 ## Installation
-You can build main.c with a C compiler such as GCC, or download and run the already compiled main.exe file.
+You can build main.c with a C/C++ compiler such as GCC, or download and run the already compiled main.exe file.

+I have only tested this on Windows.
+Compiling the source and running it on your target OS may work.
+I basically have never coded in macOS and Linux so I really don't know.
 ## Terminal Commands
 Running `help` in the terminal shows available commands.
 ```